MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfileWebAccount.md

   - `[UserId <String>]`: The user name  displayed for the webaccount.
   - `[WebUrl <String>]`: Contains a link to the user's profile on the cloud service if one exists.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-INFERENCE `<IMicrosoftGraphInferenceData>`: inferenceData
+INFERENCE <IMicrosoftGraphInferenceData>: inferenceData
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ConfidenceScore <Double?>]`: Confidence score reflecting the accuracy of the data inferred about the user.
   - `[UserHasVerifiedAccuracy <Boolean?>]`: Records if the user has confirmed this inference as being True or False.

-INPUTOBJECT `<IPeopleIdentity>`: Identity Parameter
+INPUTOBJECT <IPeopleIdentity>: Identity Parameter
   - `[ActivityStatisticsId <String>]`: key: id of activityStatistics
   - `[EducationalActivityId <String>]`: key: id of educationalActivity
   - `[ItemAddressId <String>]`: key: id of itemAddress